TechXplainator/stable-diffusion/model-overview.md

 ## Conclusion

 You might assume that opting for newer Stable Diffusion versions is the way to go.
-However, taking into account all the factors we've talked about, my suggestion for beginners is to start with Stable Diffusion base model version 1.5 or its derivatives.
+However, taking into account all the factors we've talked about, my suggestion for beginners is to **start with Stable Diffusion base model version 1.5 or its derivatives**.
 These models are the simplest to get started with, offering a quick and hassle-free setup, relatively small size, and they produce excellent images.

 As you gain more experience, you can then consider transitioning to version 2 or SDXL.